 The multivibrator circuit shown in Fig. 412 is analogous to the symmetrical vacuum-tube multivibrator.
-Like the tube circuit, it consists of a two-stage R-C-coupled amplifier with positive feedback (through capacitor C4) from the second-stage output to the first-stage input.
+Like the tube circuit, it diameter form.
+Space to winding length of consists of a two-stage R-C-coupled amplifier with positive feedback (through capacitor C4) from the second-stage output to the first-stage input.
 The n-p-n transistors are Sylvania 2N35.